thundra-io/thundra-aws-workshop/content/02_configure_app/_2_integrate_thundra.md

-* First, define the *ThundraNodeLayerVersion* and *ThundraAWSAccountNo* in parameters section.
-So we can get the lambda layer by using them.

-        Parameters:
-            ThundraAWSAccountNo:
-                Type: Number
-                Default: 269863060030
-            ThundraNodeLayerVersion:
-                Type: Number
-                Default: 105 # Or use any other version

-* Second, get the Thundra Layer in global section, also add the *THUNDRA_APIKEY* environment variable using wer Thundra API key.
+* First, set the Thundra Layer in the global section, also add the THUNDRA_APIKEY environment variable using Thundra API key.

         Globals:
             Function: